 About The Program

-Communication sciences & disorders (CSD) is an undergraduate major that leads to a master’s in speech-language pathology (SLP) in just five years.
+Communication Sciences & Disorders (CSD) is an undergraduate major that leads to a master’s in speech-language pathology (SLP) in just five years.
 At the end of the third year, qualified students enter the Speech-Language Pathology Program.
 At the completion of their fourth year, students receive a B.S. in communication sciences & disorders.
-At the end of their fifth year, graduates receive a master’s in speech-language pathology.
+Contingent on approval of the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, students will earn their master's degree in speech-language pathology at the end of the fifth year.

-Our CSD and SLP program helps students become competent, ethical clinicians able to serve those affected by speech-language-hearing disorders.
+Our CSD and SLP program helps students become competent; ethical clinicians can serve those affected by speech-language-hearing disorders.
 Majors study in the College’s state-of-the-art Heilman Center.

 - The new program will join three highly competitive and in-demand programs of study in the health professions.
 The Physical Therapy Program boasts 100 percent job offer rates for its graduates as well as 100 percent pass rates on the physical therapy board exam.